graciellehigino/ms_range_interactions/manuscript.md

 missing.
 For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges (@fig:degree), but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
-In this particular case, the IUCN maps describe adequately both predator's and preys' ranges.
-However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that, although correct, the IUCN map underestimates the lion's distribution.
+In this particular case, the IUCN maps seem to agree with species interactions data.
+However, the disagreement between the IUCN and the
+GBIF databases is concerning and suggests that the IUCN maps might underestimate the lion's distribution.
 On the other hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore (@fig:degree), but are also some of the species with the higher proportion of GBIF occurrences